Jmingxiao/My_works/README.md

  - solor system
  - blinphong simulation
  - heightmap and camera frusum
- - may and will do a shadow mapping
+ - a shadow mapping
+ - a model processor with a reflection effect and its kernal effect
- - guess another pbr simual later than that
+ - guess a ray tracing later